-This signed print is one of a limited edition.
+This print as featured in Octane magazine 2021 is an open edition signed by both the artist and Don Wales.
 It’s recorded on Hahnemühle stock via a large format mimeograph and generally referred to as Giclée prints of premium quality.
 The paper is white 100% a-cellulose with a distinct textured surface and the premium matt inkjet coating more than meets the highest industry standards vis-à-vis density, colour gamut, colour graduation and image sharpness, while preserving the extraordinary touch and feel of genuine art paper.
 The editions depicted on Iconic Reserve are not representative of scale and solely for the purpose of suggestive display.

 Recorded on Hahnemühle